oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 or `application/json`.
 If no `Accept` header is provided, services SHOULD respond with the content type of the request.

-[If the set of request headers of a batch request are valid the service MUST return a]{#_Toc370126141} [`200 OK`](#sec_ResponseCode200OK) HTTP response code to indicate that the batch request was accepted for processing, but the processing is yet to be completed.
-The individual requests within the body of the batch request may subsequently fail or be malformed; however, this enables batch implementations to stream the results.
+If the set of request headers of a batch request are valid the service MUST return a [`200 OK`](#sec_ResponseCode200OK) HTTP response code to indicate that the batch request was accepted for processing, but the processing is yet to be completed.
+The individual requests within the body of the batch request may subsequently fail or be malformed;
+however, this enables batch implementations to stream the results.

 If the service receives a batch request with an invalid set of headers it MUST return a [`4xx response code`](#sec_ClientErrorResponses) and